jariperttunen/lukeghg/KPLULUSummary/README.md

 Routinely there are two sources (agriculture and forestry) with the same UID_FROM and also UID_TO is (usually) the same as UID_FROM.

+Since 2015 there has not been changes.
 If necessary insert the data (UID) to following two files:

 + KPSummary.csv: UID's from KPLULUCF
 + LUSummary.csv: UID's from LULUCF